-Symptoms of Breast cancer
+Symptoms of

 New Lump

-New lump in the breast or underarm (armpit).
 A lump is a type of symptom which forms when the cells in our body become cancerous and multiply in vast numbers.
-However a lump is not the only symptom of breast cancer.

-Size & Shape Changes
+Size & Shape

 Noticing your breast getting bigger or smaller, or changing shape, can be a sign of breast cancer.
 It could mean one breast is different from the other or that the shape looks odd.
 These changes happen because of cancer cells growing in the breast tissue.